-We envision a community in which everyone has access to high-quality, locally-sourced nutritious and affordable food in a socially engaging environment, that inspires a healthy mind, body, and spirit.
+We envision a community in which all people have access to high-quality, locally-sourced nutritious and affordable food.
+In a socially engaging environment that inspires a healthy mind, body, and spirit, united as one community.

 Trusting our customers to be inspired, honest, and fair in their exchange of money and/or time for the food we prepare both mindfully and in a heartfelt way each day.